 - A traffic violation arising in connection with a fatal traffic accident.

-- Driving a CMV without having obtained a CDL.
+- Driving a commercial motor vehicle without having obtained a CDL.

-- Driving a CMV without having a CDL in the driver’s possession.
+- Driving a commercial motor vehicle without having a CDL in the driver’s possession.

-- Driving a CMV without the proper class of CDL and/or endorsements for the specific vehicle group operated, for passengers or cargo type.
+- Driving a commercial motor vehicle without the proper class of CDL and/or endorsements for the specific vehicle group operated, for passengers or cargo type.

 Differences in CDL Disqualification Periods

-The time a driver is disqualified from a CDL varies by offense and includes:
+The time a truck driver is disqualified from a CDL varies by offense and includes:

 - Two serious traffic violations in separate incidents during any three-year period: 60-day disqualification.